-Franziska Greber is committed to artistic projects that address discrimination, violence, and gender stereotypes, while promoting inclusion, equality, and women’s and human rights.
+Franziska Greber is committed to artistic projects that address discrimination, violence, and gender stereotypes, while promoting inclusion, diversity, equality, and women’s and human rights.

 As a psychotherapist, she worked primarily with survivors of violence, served as co-head of the intervention center against domestic violence at the Directorate of Justice and Home Affairs of the Canton of Zurich, advised organizations at home and abroad, taught at universities and colleges, and wrote numerous articles in specialist journals and books.